Lovekesh0001/facebook-light-box-popup-like-and-share/README.md

-Please see in index.html file
+Please see the file index.html file